-The Ranakpur Jain temple is located at a distance of 96 kilometers from Udaipur in Ranakpur Rajasthan.
+The Ranakpur Jain temple Rajasthan is located at a distance of 96 kilometers from Udaipur in Ranakpur of Pali.
 Lord Rishabhdev’s Chaturmukhi Jain Temple in Ranakpur surrounded by forests around the valleys of the Aravali mountain in Rajasthan.

-Due to the surroundings of the forests, the magnificence of this temple is seen only.
+Due to the surroundings of the forests, the magnificence of the Ranakpur Jain temple is seen only.
 In India’s Jain temples, its building is probably the grandest and huge.

 History Of Ranakpur Jain Temple Pali Rajasthan